haydher/2048/README.md

+# Clone of classic 2048 game

+The game is built with ReactJs for the UI changes.
+Follow the options below to try it out yourself.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).